Jotschi/vertx-loom-jooq-usecase/README.md

 The demo provides a Vert.x server which exposes the `/demo` endpoint.
 Calling this endpoint will:

 * Disk IO: Read the pom.xml
-* Jooq: Create a user in the database
+* JOOQ: Create a user in the database
 * Eventbus: Dispatch a eventbus event to tigger a game.
 The eventbus handler will query another server endpoint via a http client call for a number.
 A reply handler with the result will be invoked.
 * Blocking Code: A blocking code section will be invoked via Async/Await
 * JOOQ: A list of user Ids will be read from the server